helgestein/helao-pub/readme.md

 ## Launch script (with a GUI)

-- `python helao.py config_prefix` will launch a GUI with servers defined in `config/config_prefix.py`
+- activate your HELAO environment and run `python helao.py config_prefix` to launch a GUI with servers defined in `config/config_prefix.py`
 - open all servers and driver servers required for the experimentation
 - run your script as a .py file (examples are available in `testing` folder, e.g. `testing/al_schwefel.py` shows capabilities of analysis and active learning without any additional hardware)

+Alternatively, on Windows you can run `helao_batch.bat` (check paths to conda and helao folders)

 ## Design